ds-stream/airee-docs/.github/ISSUE_TEMPLATE/test.md

 ---
 name: Incident Report Template
 about: Incident Report ticket
-title: "INCIDENT (XX Jan 2021): Some short description about the incident"
+title: 'INCIDENT (XX Jan 2021): Some short description about the incident'
-labels: "incident"
+labels: ''
-assignees: ""
+assignees: ''

 ---